 The Romanesque Hall was severely damaged during the Second World War, so one of the Museum of Fine Arts’ most beautiful halls had to be closed.
 The damage was deemed to be unfixable.
 The Romanesque Hall remained closed for 70 years.

 The Liget Budapest Project provided an opportunity to renovate and modernise the building of the Museum of Fine Arts, which is the most important reconstruction in the building’s history.
 The government provided HUF 15 billion for a comprehensive restoration and thousands of artworks.

-The Roman Hall has a floor area of 900 square meters.
+The Romanesque Hall has a floor area of 900 square meters.
 70 restorers were working for a whole year on the renewal of the hall’s murals.
 1500 l of preservatives, 100 kg of pigments in various colours, and 5.5 kg of gold have been used to renew the 2500 square meter wall in the hall.
 The museum also got new cooling and heating systems, as well as a very modern lighting system.